Venture (video game): Gameplay

-Winky (lower right) has entered a room with 3 monsters and a treasure.
+Winky (lower right) has entered a room with three monsters and a treasure.

 Winky is equipped with a bow and arrow and explores a dungeon with rooms and hallways.
 Each hallway consists of a playable, overhead map view.
 Upon entering one of the rooms shown on the map, the game zooms in until the room fills the screen.
 The hallways are patrolled by large, tentacled monsters named Hallmonsters, which cannot be killed, injured, or stopped in any way.
 Once in a room, Winky may kill monsters, avoid traps and gather treasures.
 If he stays in any room too long, a Hallmonster will enter the room, chase and kill him.
 In this way, the Hallmonsters serve the same role as "Evil Otto" in the arcade game Berzerk.
 The more quickly the player finishes each level, the higher their score.

 The goal of each room is only to steal the room's treasure.
 In most rooms, it is possible (though difficult) to steal the treasure without defeating the monsters within.
 Some rooms have traps that are only sprung when the player picks up the treasure.
-For instance, in "The Two-Headed Room", two 2-headed ettins appear the moment the player picks up the prize.
+For instance, in "The Two-Headed Room", two two-headed ettins appear the moment the player picks up the prize.

 Winky dies if he touches a monster or Hallmonster.
 Dead monsters decay over time and their corpses may block room exits, delaying Winky and possibly allowing the Hallmonster to enter.
 Shooting a corpse causes it to regress to its initial death phase.
 The monsters themselves move in specific patterns but may deviate to chase the player, and the game's AI allows them to dodge the player's shots with varying degrees of "intelligence" (for example, the snakes of "The Serpent Room" are relatively slow to dodge arrows, the trolls of "The Troll Room" are quite adept at evasion).

 The game consists of three different dungeon levels with different rooms.
-After clearing all the rooms in a level the player advances to the next.
+After clearing all the rooms in a level, the player advances to the next.
 After three levels the room pattern and monsters repeat, but at a higher speed and with a different set of treasures.

-The different dungeons in each level are as follows:
+The different dungeons in each level are: